nijoe1/fil-docs-local/storage-providers/pdp/install-and-run-pdp.md

 * 🌐 DomainName: `your domain (e.g., pdp.mydomain.com)`
 * 📡 ListenAddress: `0.0.0.0:443`

+{% hint style="info" %}
-> **Note:** **Tip:** You must point your domain's A record to your server's public IP address for Let's Encrypt to issue a certificate.
+**Tip:** You must point your domain's A record to your server's public IP address for Let's Encrypt to issue a certificate.
+{% endhint %}

 ***

 ### 💰 Import your Filecoin Wallet Private Key:

+{% hint style="warning" %}
-> **Warning:** There are several ways to obtain private keys for Ethereum addresses.
+There are several ways to obtain private keys for Ethereum addresses.
 In this guide, we will use a new delegated FIL wallet address.
+{% endhint %}

 Create a new delegated wallet: